English Language Proficiency

 English Proficiency Verification can be attained using the following:

 - a TOEFL score of at least 80 on TOEFL iBT (550 paper-based), or

 - an IELTS score of at least 6.0, or

 - a GRE Verbal Reasoning score of at least 146 (400 on the old scale), or

 - a GMAT Verbal score of at least 22, or

 - a PTE Academic score of at least 53, or

 - acquiring alternative verification during the admission process from the Office of Graduate and Professional Studies via a departmental request.
-An international graduate student holding a master’s degree from an accredited institution located in the U.S. qualifies for alternative verification.
+An international graduate student holding a master’s degree, or completing all years of a bachelor's degree or higher, from an accredited institution located in the U.S. qualifies for alternative verification.

 For Departmental Use Only: